yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

 ---

-This course provides a pre-configured VirtualBox image for your hands-on tutorials.
+This course provides a pre-installed VirtualBox image with docker and singularity clients to facilitate your hands-on tutorials.
 You may use [Play-with-Docker](https://labs.play-with-docker.com/) (PWD) which is a in-browser linux terminal for docker environment if you have problems in setting-up VirtualBox.

 ## Getting Your Course Environment Ready